6 Property Trends to Watch in 2021

-This can be attributed to an undersupply of housing stock and a growing demand due to all-time record low-interest rates, a boost in first home buyers, higher rental costs and an increasing number of people who want to work from home.
+This can be attributed to an undersupply of housing stock and growing demand due to all-time record low-interest rates, a boost in first home buyers, higher rental costs and an increasing number of people who want to work from home.

 Additionally, Pressley says COVID-19 has forced the federal and state governments to spend more money to help stimulate the economy.

 “Government spending is at an all-time record high, and all their decisions have been announced but actual spending of the money doesn’t happen overnight.”